Kerala House

 Kerala House is the official state mission of Government of Kerala at New Delhi.
 Each state of India has to maintain a statutory representative and state mission house in the capital to liaison with the Central Government on behalf of the state.

 The complex belongs to the Kerala state government, which is represented by Hon.
 Resident Commissioner of Kerala state administration.
-The complex is located in the heart of New Delhi city at Jantar Mantar Road.
-The current Resident commissioner is Shri.
-Ajith Kumar IAS, a senior IAS official.
+The complex is located in New Delhi at Jantar Mantar Road.
+The current Resident Commissioner is Shri.
+Saurabh Jain IAS.

 History

 The original main structure is the Cochin House, which was the residence of the Maharaja of Cochin whenever he visited the capital city for sessions of the Chamber of Princes.
 Built by Sujan Singh Hadaliwale and used by his son Sir Sobha Singh in 1911, the house is known as 'Vyukunt'.
-Sobha Singh sold the palace to Cochin Maharaja H.H Rama Varma who came to Delhi to attend the Chamber of Princes in year 1920.
+Sobha Singh sold the palace to Cochin Maharaja H.H Rama Varma, who came to Delhi to attend the Chamber of Princes in 1920.

 In 1927, the Cochin Government decided to construct an annex next to the main palace to accommodate an office facility and staff quarters.
-By 1940, on request of the Government of British India, the annex building was handed over to the government to accommodate the war offices of India.
+By 1940, at the request of the Government of British India, the annex building was handed over to the government to accommodate the war offices of India.
 From 1942-1945, the building became the temporary office of the Political Representative of the United States of America to British India (de facto American Embassy).
 In 1945, the government of India handed over the building back to the Cochin Government.

-After Independence, when Kochi joined with the Indian Union, the house became the state property of the Kerala government and chose to adopt it as 'Kerala House', a permanent mission of the state to the Central Government.
+After Independence, when Kochi joined the Indian Union, the house became state property and was adopted as 'Kerala House', a permanent mission of the state to the Central Government.

-Another structure which is administered by Kerala House is Travancore House, the former residence of the Maharaja of Travancore, located close to Kerala House.
+Another structure administered by Kerala is Travancore House, the former residence of the Maharaja of Travancore, located close to Kerala House.